 LDP2 will also set out a range of policies which contribute to tackling climate change through sustainable site selection, sustainable travel, integrated green infrastructure, reducing waste and pollution, encourage recycling and avoiding development in areas at significant risk from flooding.

-The alternative option is to carry forward the relevant policies and SPG of LDP1 unchanged.
+To carry forward the relevant policies and SPG of LDP1 unchanged.